Gaurav523m/BIPIN-SUPER-BAZAR/DEPLOYMENT.md

 ### Troubleshooting

-If you encounter issues with the deployment:
+#### Common Deployment Issues

+1. **Invalid PGPORT value**:
+   - Error: `psql: error: invalid integer value "640a0d7e834a039fc1cedd5d9aa3a7bc" for connection option "port"`
+   - Solution: Ensure your PGPORT is set to a numeric value (typically 5432).
+The updated start.sh script now automatically handles this.

+2. **Vite Not Found**:
+   - Error: `sh: 1: vite: not found` followed by `ERROR: Could not find server file in dist directory!`
+   - Solution: The updated start.sh script now directly calls npx for both vite and esbuild build steps.

+3. **Other Issues**:
-1. Check the Render logs for any errors
+   - Check Render logs for specific errors
-2. Ensure all environment variables are correctly set
+   - Ensure all environment variables are correctly set
-3. Verify that your database is accessible from Render
+   - Verify that your database is accessible from Render
-4. Check if the session table was created properly
+   - Check if the session table was created properly

 ### Important Notes